Shih Tzu Combs: Your Guide to The Best Combs for Your Shih Tzu

 Here are a couple of examples of flea combs you can purchase on Amazon.

-DeMatting Combs
+De-Matting Combs

 Sooner or later our beautiful Shih Tzu gets a mat.
 Life happens.
 These dematting combs will be a life saver.
 There are many ways to remove matted coats but this product makes it easy.

 The teeth on these combs are actually little knives that can cut through mats without hurting your dog.
 They work great on dogs, but I also use mine on my long haired cat, Tropic.
 Here are a few of my recommendations.
-You can click on the picture to be taken directly to Amazon.
+You can click on the links below to be taken directly to Amazon.

 Puppy Combs

 A little puppy deserves a little comb and Li'l Pals products are my favorite.
 You can get combs, brushes, even detangling combs.
+I even use the little combs on my adult dogs' whiskers and beard.

-Her education includes undergraduate degrees in Psychology with a minor in biology, Early Childhood Education, and Nursing, and a master's in Mental Health Counseling.
+I hold an undergraduate degree in Psychology with a minor in biology, Early Childhood Education, and Nursing, and a Master's in Mental Health Counseling.

-When not writing, reading, or researching dog-related topics, she likes to spend time with her eight Shih Tzu dogs, her husband, and her family, as well as knitting and crocheting.
-She is also the voice behind Small Dog Place and smart knit crocheting.
+When not writing, reading, and researching dog-related topics, I love spending time with my 6 Shih Tzu dogs, husband, and family, as well as knitting and crocheting.
+She is also the voice behind Small Dog Place and Smart-Knit-Crocheting.
+Please visit my other two sites or send me a note.